 Ryze Trampoline Park and Verm City are 2 of Hong Kong's hottest indoor activity venues!
 They are located in the same building and offer activities for kids from tots to teens, making it an excellent choice for the whole family.
 Also, Ryze just added a new floor of indoor fun with loads of extra jumpy fun.
 So, bring your socks and get ready to sweat.

 Hong Kong has some awesome museums for kids.
 In Central, visit The Maritime Museum and enjoy a coffee afterward at Cafe 8 (a great place to watch the rain on the harbor too).
 The Hong Kong Science Museum is a favorite for kids and teens of all ages offering impressive exhibits.
 Of course, the IMAX movies at the Space Museum are always impressive too.
 The Hong Kong Space Museum has been revamped and is simply awesome!
 Go check it out now.
+Over in West Kowloon, there's the M+ Museum as well as The Palace Museum that are amazing.

 Top Hong Kong Museums For Kids, Click here.

 Slime It! now has two locations for kids of all ages to embrace the mess and make their own slime.
 This is a great chance to let the kids make a sticky goopy mess out of the house.
-For those who can't get enough, you can alway purchase take-home DIY slime kits to continue the fun.
+For those who can't get enough, you can always purchase take-home DIY slime kits to continue the fun.

 On rainy days - taking in a good flick goes a long way with the kiddos.
 Grab the kids, scoop up some popcorn, sit back, and relax!
 Let's not forget the first kid-friendly cinema with specially created colorful lounges.
 Fancy a fully immersive cinematic experience?
 Cinema City Langham Place is the first cinema in Hong Kong to introduce the exclusive 116-seat 4DX Theater with motion seats and environmental effects such as bubbles, wind, and scent.

 Head indoors for some bowling fun with the fam.
 From bowling alleys with bumper lanes for tots to the best places to throw a bowling birthday bash (karaoke optional) and where to buy gear, we've got you covered.
 Want something ultra unique?
-Check out Tiki Tiki in Sai Kung - it's a family day out at it's best!
+Check out Tiki Tiki in Sai Kung - it's a family day out at its best!
 Rock and bowl... let's go.

 Laser tag is so much fun and kids as young as 5 can get involved at most venues.
 Strap on your vests, grab your guns, and head into the darkness as you try to blast the opposite team.
 It's fun, it promotes teamwork, and you will sweat a bit too.
-Crossfire Arena also offers other neon laser fun - check it out!
+Crossfire Arena also offers other neon laser fun like bubble soccer - check it out!

 When it rains, you can still go swimming!
 Unleash your little flippers on a variety of comfy heated swimming havens right here in the city!
 We love the indoor pool in Sai Wan Ho which has a-rocking' indoor water playground and is cheap!
 Alternatively, you could go luxe and grab a day pass at Ritz-Carlton Hong Kong where you can enjoy views of the harbor rainstorm from the 118th floor's indoor pool.
 For more information on where to get your pool passes, click here.